SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 #### Asynchronous Loading

 `eval()` is currently still required in OpenUI5 for synchronous loading.
-However, we recommend to load JavaScript resources asynchronously and this also avoids the use of `eval()`.
+However, we recommend loading JavaScript resources asynchronously, which also avoids the use of `eval()`.
 For more information about asynchronous loading, see [Modules and Dependencies](Modules_and_Dependencies_91f23a7.md).
-For more information about avoiding synchronous APIs which might lead to synchronous loading, see [Legacy Factories Replacement](Legacy_Factories_Replacement_491bd9c.md).
+For more information about avoiding synchronous APIs that might lead to synchronous loading, see [Legacy Factories Replacement](Legacy_Factories_Replacement_491bd9c.md).

 ***